Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: System Architecture

 \subsection{Topology}

-As shown in Fig.~\ref{fig:ISAC_OTFS_Arch}, the system uses a distributed ISAC (Integrated Sensing and Communication) setup.
-It includes one anchor node (AN), called $\mathcal{A}_0$, and several receiver nodes $\{\mathcal{R}_1, \ldots, \mathcal{R}_Z\}$ placed in different locations.
+As shown in Fig.~\ref{fig:ISAC_OTFS_Arch}, the system uses a multistatic ISAC setup which includes one anchor node (AN), called $\mathcal{A}_0$, and several receiver nodes $\{\mathcal{R}_1, \ldots, \mathcal{R}_Z\}$ placed in different locations\footnote{A coplanar (2D) model is adopted as vehicular nodes and targets lie primarily on the road plane, rendering elevation effects negligible; the framework readily extends to 3D by incorporating elevation without altering the core signal processing or estimation methodology.}.
 The system works in two modes: active and passive sensing.
 In both modes, it uses monostatic and bistatic sensing.
 In monostatic sensing, the anchor node $\mathcal{A}_0$ senses the environment using the echoes of its own signals reflected from the targets $\{\mathcal{T}_1, \ldots, \mathcal{T}_Q\}$.
-In bistatic sensing, the anchor sends signals, and the receiver nodes $\mathcal{R}_z$; $z\in\{1,\cdots,Z\}$ collect the echoes reflected from the targets.
+In bistatic sensing, the anchor sends signals, and the receiver node $\{\mathcal{R}_z$; $z\in\{1,\cdots,Z\}\}$ collects the echoes reflected from the targets.
 This allows the anchor and receivers to work together as pairs.
-In active sensing mode, the anchor sends out known probing signals.
-These signals are also known to the receivers, so they can help with bistatic sensing.
-In passive sensing mode, the anchor sends normal communication signals to the receivers.
-The receivers use these signals to both decode information and sense the environment.
-They do this without sending out any signals themselves, which saves energy and avoids interference with the surroundings.
-Further, we consider the doubly spread channel; therefore, the transmit signal is modulated using OTFS which is described as follows.
+In the active sensing mode, the anchor transmits known probing waveforms, which are also available at the receiver nodes, thereby enabling cooperative bistatic sensing.
+In the passive sensing mode, the anchor transmits standard communication signals embedded with pilots, and the receivers exploit these signals for simultaneous information decoding and environmental sensing without emitting any waveform for sensing.
+Thus, it reduces the energy consumption and minimizes the interference.
+Since the propagation environment is doubly spread in delay and Doppler, the transmit signal is generated using OTFS modulation, as described next.